dustyburwell/CryptoPartyResources/cheet_sheets/password_management.md

 #### Things to Try
 * Create a free LastPass account
+* Use a long, but memorable, passphrase for your "last password"
 * Configure some sites and passwords and securely log in
 * Update less secure passwords with LastPass generated passwords